 Has appeared on the cover of GQ magazine three times: June 2004, February 2007 and May 2010.

 Was, along with Matt Damon, the studio's first choice for the role of Jake Sully in Avatar (2009), but director James Cameron chose to cast the (back then) more unknown Sam Worthington in the lead role instead.

-Received his first driving lesson from his godfather, Paul Newman.
+Received his safety driving lessons from Paul Newman.

 Became good friends with Austin Nichols while filming The Day After Tomorrow (2004).

 His parents forbade him to be in The Mighty Ducks (1992), as the film would have taken him out of town for two months (it was shot in Minnesota).

 Auditioned for the role of Frodo Baggins in Peter Jackson's The Lord of the Rings trilogy, but lost out to Elijah Wood.

 Introduced his friend Michelle Williams's film My Week with Marilyn (2011) at the 69th Golden Globe Awards on January 15, 2012.